soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/disposition-reviews.md

 search.appverid:
 - MOE150
 - MET150
-description: "When you create a label that retains content in Office 365, you can choose to trigger a disposition review at the end of the retention period."
+description: "When you create a retention label that retains content in Office 365, you can choose to trigger a disposition review at the end of the retention period."
 ---

 # Overview of disposition reviews